svaksha/aksh/Agam/2015-10-26-svaksha-conquaire.md

 + OpenData - Make the data publicly available to allow reproduction of the computational analysis.
 + Ensure research data quality and reproducibility along the whole research lifecycle.

-The Hardware infrastructure & servers for the FOSS stack will run on self-hosted server farms.
+The Hardware infrastructure & servers for the FOSS stack will run on private server farms.
 The idea is to leverage existing free software stack for the similarity in features and other specifications and their reuse potential as per the Licenses they are released under.
 This document contains an outline for the web frameworks, CI, messaging libs, and other backend stack options that are currently available and/or popular.

 ----